1) Where do you live?

 Road rides, commuting, occasional errands, and bringing the boys to playgrounds - they need a destination, cycling for the sake of cycling doesn't work for them yet.

-7) What else did I forget to ask you that you want to share?
+7) What else did I forget to ask you?
+Do you anything that you want to share?

 A beautiful tree we saw on our way to the festival: